AshishPethan/Laravel-questions/README.md

 *****Database logical questions****

+Normalization in SQL
+Normalization is the process of organizing data in a relational database to reduce data redundancy and improve data integrity.
+It involves dividing large tables into smaller, more manageable tables and defining relationships between them.

+ What is a Transaction in SQL?
+A transaction in SQL is a logical unit of work that consists of one or more SQL statements executed together.
+A transaction ensures that either all operations are successfully executed or none are applied to the database.

 What is foreign key?
 A foreign key is a column in a database table that creates a relationship between two tables by referencing the primary key of another table.